mhegazy/dnx5withng2/README.md

 \- while the ide intellisense suggests that placing // and /* */ comments in your gulpfile.js, package.json, project.json, tsconfig.json is supported
 you'll find that it is not and generates build output window errors and results

+\- currently when you change tsconfig.json target: "es5" -> "es6" it will cause "error TS2300: Duplicate identifier" errors.
+The
+issue is that ng2 ships a copy of es6-shims.d.ts, that defined pieces of the es6 language runtime, specifically Promises.
+When you use –t ES6, the compiler automatically includes a different version of the standard library, lib.es6.d.ts vs. lib.d.ts for --t es5, that has a definition of Promise as well.
+So you get the duplicate definition errors.
+The angular team has a fix for this issue, by removing the typings files shipped in the package.
+I do not know when that will land in their master branch, but I can check and get back to you.
+Meanwhile to solve the issue, copy lib.d.ts and include it in your project, this will force the compiler to include it all the time and do not include lib.es6.d.ts, e.g. pushd $(ProjectDir)
+// pushd "%programfiles(x86)%\Microsoft SDKs\TypeScript\1.7" & dir /s /b lib*.d.ts -> lib.d.ts & lib.es6.d.ts
+// robocopy "%programfiles(x86)%\Microsoft SDKs\TypeScript\1.7" app\typings lib.d.ts
+// pushd node_modules\typescript\lib & dir /s /b lib*.d.ts -> lib.d.ts & lib.es6.d.ts
+robocopy node_modules\typescript\lib app\typings lib.d.ts -> causes "error TS2318: Cannot find global type"
+ren node_modules\typescript\lib\lib.es6.d.ts lib.es6.d.ts.bak -> causes "error TS2318: Cannot find global type"
+// pushd node_modules\angular2\typings\es6-shim & dir
+// ren $(ProjectDir)node_modules\angular2\typings\es6-shim\es6-shim.d.ts es6-shim.d.ts.bak